rh-messaging/amq7-training/worksheet2/README.md

 ## clustering a topic

-Both brokers need to be configured with the same anycast queue definition
+Both brokers need to be configured with the same multicast topic definition

--   Add an multicast queue configuration for both brokers
+-   Add an multicast topic configuration for both brokers
 ```xml
   <addresses>
      <address name="exampleTopic" type="multicast"/>